Hammer and pick: Examples

 Seal of the State of Colorado in the United States.

 Other

 The hammer and pick is used to indicate the working day, on timetables.
-As an emoji, it is often used as a symbol by fans of Premier League side West Ham United, Ukrainian Premier League club Shakhtar Donetsk, and Eerste Divisie football club Roda JC Kerkrade.
+As an emoji, it is often used as a symbol by fans of Premier League side West Ham United, Ukrainian Premier League club Shakhtar Donetsk, Eerste Divisie football club Roda JC Kerkrade and Ekstraklasa club Górnik Zabrze.

 Unicode

 In Unicode, the "hammer and pick" symbol is U+2692 ⚒.